arm61/pylj/docs/source/byof.md

 plt.rcParams["figure.dpi"] = 100
 ```

+This chapter shows how to give pylj a pair potential of your own.
+It needs a short Python class with two methods.

 ## The interface

 A pylj simulation is built from the species it contains and the pair potential acting between each pair of species: